 • “Glaucoma: Loss in peripheral vision and difficulty seeing at night.”

 Macular Degeneration is the leading cause of vision loss affecting 1.6 million Americans over the age of fifty.
-The National Eye Institute estimates that by the year 2020, 17 million people will be affected by low vision.
+The National Eye Institute estimates that 17 million people will be affected by low vision in 2020.

 Currently, we are most aware of the obvious treatments for low vision; glasses, contact lens, surgery, and to some degree, medications.
 However, other alternatives do exist and often follow tried and true treatments methods for other disabilities.
 For example, someone with low vision that is untreatable with the typical methods just mentioned might be sent to a rehabilitation facility to learn alternative ways to perform once familiar tasks, i.e., brushing one’s teeth, using the shower, etc..
 These new methods may include the use of high tech equipment or even the enhancement of another sense, such as touch.